Jollywatt/typst-fletcher/src/layout.typ

 }

-/// Determine the number, sizes and positions of rows and columns.
+/// Determine the number, sizes and relative positions of rows and columns in
+/// the diagram's coordinate grid.
+///
+/// Rows and columns are sized to fit nodes.
+Coordinates are not required to
+/// start at the origin, `(0,0)`.
 #let compute-grid(nodes, edges, options) = {
 	let rects = nodes.map(node => (center: node.pos, size: node.size))
 	rects = expand-fractional-rects(rects)